cab-1729/Youtube-Subscribe/README.md

 + _Done.pm_ is changed everytime the program is run, so it should be given read and write permissions.
 + Topics are not downloaded in any specific order. (for now)
 + Since the program is configured in Perl, usage requires moderate knowledge of Perl.
++ By default [yt-dlp](https://github.com/yt-dlp/yt-dlp) is use too download videos.
+One may change that or change the flags _yt-dlp_ is run with by editing the _download_ subroutine in _Subscribed.pm.
++ Of course, this is for Unix based operating systems only.

 ## About _Subscribed.pm_
 + This file can be thought of as the "_config file_" of the program.